 Founder of Education Futures, a think tank and advisory firm with a service mission, serving governments, schools, and universities in the Americas and Europe.

 Creator of the knowmads concept, which takes a futures-oriented approach to envisioning human potential development in the next 10 years, and the implications for education today.
-This work has inspired the creation of three Knowmads schools around the world, and is also the central theme for a 20-episode television series on youth entrepreneurship, produced by the Municipality of Guayaquil, Ecuador.
+This work has inspired the creation of various knowmads schools and business initiatives around the world.

 Co-creator of invisible learning metatheory for reframing human capital development in an era of exponentially accelerating technological and social change.
 With major works published in Spanish, and 100,000+ copies of Aprendizaje Invisible (2011) distributed to date, the invisible learning protoparadigm is influencing public policy development and the formation of new teacher profiles in various Latin American nations, including Mexico, Peru, and Uruguay.